Unboxed-Software/solana-course/content/program-security.md

 ## 1. Get the starter code

-If you didn’t complete the demo from the last lesson or just want to make sure that you didn’t miss anything, you can reference the starter code [here](https://beta.solpg.io/62b23597f6273245aca4f5b4).

-## 2. Refactor Program

-To get started, we are going to refactor our program to a common file structure used with Solana programs.
+To begin, you can find the starter code [here](https://beta.solpg.io/62b552f3f6273245aca4f5c9).
+We have refactor our program to a common file structure used with Solana programs.

 - **lib.rs** - register modules
 - **entrypoint.rs -** entry point to the program